Sourendra Nath Kohli: Early life

-Kohli was the son of B. L. Kohli, and studied BA (Hons.) from St. Stephen's College, Delhi.
+Kohli was the son of B. L. Kohli, and studied for his BA (Hons.) at St. Stephen's College in Delhi.

 Naval career

 Early career

 Kohli joined the Royal Indian Navy Volunteer Reserve as a cadet in May 1936, immediately after his graduation.
 He was commissioned as a sub-lieutenant in the RIN on 25 June 1938, with promotion to lieutenant on 1 May 1941.

 During World War II, Kohli served in the Persian Gulf and in the Far Eastern theatre.
 He qualified as a Communication Specialist in the United Kingdom in 1943.
 He served on board in 1944–45.
 He was promoted to acting Lieutenant Commander in 1946 and served at the then RIN Naval Headquarters, HMIS Dalhousie.

 Post-Independence

 After independence, Kohli opted to join the Indian Navy and was one of the key officers selected to oversee the expansion of the naval fleet.
 He was deputed to the United Kingdom in December 1948 in connection with acquisition of destroyers and was appointed Commanding Officer of on her purchase from the Royal Navy in 1949, receiving promotion to acting commander (substantive lieutenant-commander) on 30 June of that year.